 Taught by an experienced tutor the dance electives will focus on a different style of dance each week.
 Students will prepare, practise and perfect a dance routine during the afternoon sessions before a grand performance at the end of the week.
 Dance styles in the past have included modern, jazz, ballet and hip-hop.
 No previous experience is necessary and the tutor will adapt the routine to the ability of the group.

-The programme incorporates language study, language for life, excursion link lessons and academic skills sessions with art choices.
+The programme incorporates language study, language for life, excursion link lessons and academic skills sessions with art workshops.
 The language study lessons focus on the communicative style of language learning and provide grammar and vocabulary tailored to a student’s ability.
 Whereas language for life lessons integrate a wider range of topics including learner training, literacy, culture and life skills.
+In addition, the academic skills sessions give students an introduction to exam techniques and are intended to help students improve the skills of academic reading, writing, listening and speaking.

 Students are given an English level assessment on the first morning to make sure they are placed in the right class to really enjoy and learn as much as possible.
 They will be taught by qualified EFL (English as a Foreign Language) teachers who have ability to make language learning fun.

-King Edward’s School Junior Arts Summer Camp consists of a well-balanced programme of English tuition, fun activities, sports and excursions.
+English and Arts Summer Camp consists of a well-balanced programme of English tuition, arts workshops, fun activities, sports and excursions.
 The weekly programme includes:

 - 2 full day and 1 half day excursion per week

-- Full afternoon and evening activity programme including sport, drama, games, cultural visits.
+- Full afternoon and evening activity programme including sporting, cultural and fun games

 - Personalised report card and certificate